 Teaching Interests: Multicultural Psychology, Human Learning and Behavior Management, Personality Theory, Statistics and Research Methods

 Research Interests: Sociocultural correlates of: Individualism and Authoritarianism.
 Belief systems, and child-rearing/teaching techniques.

 Teaching Interests: Testing and assessment, multicultural psychology, culture and cognition, psychology of gender.

 Research Interests: Cultural differences and impact of shared beliefs on learning, both in terms of what is learned and how it is learned, the nature of skilled performance in academic subjects.
 Factors affecting student learning in college.

 Rebecca Fahy, Ph.D.

 Learn More about Rebecca Fahy

-Research Interests: Friendship problems and friendship dissolution; friendships during transitions in life; peer relationships of adolescents and college students.
+Research Interests: Friendship problems and friendship dissolution; friendships during transitions in life; peer relationships of adolescents and college students, identity development in college.

 Psychology Center - GAC 338a